HenrikBengtsson/future/OVERVIEW.md

 + }
 > names(x) <- c("a", "b", "c")
 ```
-The future values of a list environment can be retrieved individually as `x[["b"]]` and `x$b` just as with regular environments, but also as `x[[2]]`, e.g.
+Future values of a list environment can be retrieved individually as `x[["b"]]` and `x$b` just as with regular environments, but also as `x[[2]]`, e.g.
 ```r
 > x[[2]]
 [1] -0.6735019  0.9873067
 > x$b
 [1] -0.6735019  0.9873067
 ```
-Just as for any type of environment, all the value of a list environment can be retrieved as a list using `as.list(x)`.
-Remember though that future assignments are used, which means that until they are all resolved, the calling process will be blocked until all values are available.
+Just as for any type of environment, all  values of a list environment can be retrieved as a list using `as.list(x)`.
+However, remember that future assignments were used, which means that until they are all resolved, the calling process will be blocked until all values are available.

 ## Exception handling